SzymonLiszewski/investmentApp/README.md

 # StockSense

-StockSense is a hobby project aimed at providing stock market data, designed for finance enthusiasts and investors.
-The application allows you to track stock quotes, analyze key financial indicators, make simple predictions, access news with sentiment analysis, and connect with XTB for basic portfolio analysis.
+StockSense is a hobby project that provides stock market data for finance enthusiasts and investors.
+The app focuses on portfolio tracking: add your positions, view composition and allocation by asset class, follow returns over time, and check risk metrics (Sharpe, Sortino, Alpha) in your chosen currency.
+You can also follow quotes for stocks and indices, analyze technical and fundamental indicators, run simple price predictions, and browse financial news with sentiment analysis.

 ## Features